-As your puppy starts to get to around six months of age, you’ll discover that your baby has grown into a… teenager!
+At around six months of age, you’ll discover that your puppy has grown into a… teenager!
 This is a period that many owners don’t anticipate as they often expect their dog will just slip seamlessly from being a puppy into being an adult, but this couldn’t be further from the truth.
 There is a reason why the most common age for dogs being given to rescue centres to be rehomed is between 6-18 months old, and this is because canine adolescence can be a tricky time.
 With a little knowledge, preparation and a fair bit of patience however, you will find that you can deal with all the issues that living with a teenage dog can bring, and you can both sail through it and out the other side with your relationship and your sanity intact.

 When does a puppy become a teenager?

 Canine adolescence starts at different times for different breeds and can last for varying lengths of time.
-Smaller breeds tend to hit their teenage phase earlier than larger breeds who develop more slowly, and a small breed dog will often be mature by around a year old, whereas a giant breed can be two years plus before their adolescence is behind them.
+Smaller breeds tend to hit their teenage phase earlier than larger breeds who develop more slowly.
+A small breed dog will often be mature by around a year old, whereas a giant breed can be two years plus before their adolescence is behind them.

 What happens during puppy adolescence?